 We’re working to restore New River Head, a former waterworks in Clerkenwell, London.
-In 2025 we will open it to the public as the Quentin Blake Centre for Illustration.
+It will open it to the public as the Quentin Blake Centre for Illustration.

 Its buildings were once part of a network that that supplied water across the city.
 Their story connects us to more than 400 years of urban development and social change.